Powerlearnproject/se-assignment-7-software-project-management-dackMatta/README.md

    - Describe the significance of communication management in software project management.
 What are some effective communication strategies and tools?

 10. Project Closure:
-    - What are the steps involved in the closure of a software project?
-Why is the project closure phase important, and what activities are typically performed during this phase?
+    - Why is the project closure phase important, and what activities are typiWhat are the steps involved in the closure of a software project? cally performed during this phase?

 Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.